 Mt Nicholas Station

-One of the best things about Central Otago is of course its wine, and you can stay among the picturesque vineyards of Gibbston at one of 14 studio cottages at Kinross Cottages.
+One of the best things about Central Otago is of course its wine, and you can stay among the picturesque vineyards of Gibbston at one of 14 studio cottages at Kinross.
 On-site is a cellar door and cafe, but you’re halfway between Cromwell and Queenstown if you want to explore further afield.
 The cottages, nestled among Pinot Noir, Pinot Gris and Gurwurtztraminer vines, have their own fully equipped kitchens, there’s an outdoor hot tub, ski drying room, bikes for hire, and picnic and play areas.
-You can transform two of the cottages into family accommodation thanks to their adjoining doors and enjoy a lovely meal onsite at the Kinross Winery & Cafe.
+You can transform two of the cottages into family accommodation thanks to their adjoining doors and enjoy a lovely meal onsite at the Kinross Bistro Restaurant.